Ruinan-Ding/OpenAI-YouTube-Transcriber/README.md

 <insert generated text>
 ```
-As of GPT-3.5, long YouTube transcripts might be summarized.
-If this happens, break the transcript into parts and ask ChatGPT to process each section separately.
+As of GPT-4o, long YouTube transcripts might be summarized.
+If this happens, you may have to break the transcript piecemeal.

 - **Refining the Transcript**: If you'd like to improve the transcript, you can prompt ChatGPT with the following: